Programs - GUIDE

 Why GUIDE Matters

 The GUIDE Model reflects Good Shepherd’s unwavering commitment to providing care that honors the dignity, humanity, and unique needs of individuals living with dementia.
-Through this work, we strive to create a more compassionate, connected, and supportive experience for patients and caregivers alike—because no one should navigate dementia alone.
+Through this work, we strive to create a more compassionate, connected, and supportive experience for patients and caregivers—because no one should navigate dementia alone.

 How to Learn More